 Innovation Capability-Value Matrix

-At a very high level, the Innovation Capability-Value Matrix is used in the context of business, innovation.
+At a very high level, the Innovation Capability-Value Matrix is used in the context of business, strategy, innovation.

 Innovation Capability-Value Matrix quadrant descriptions, including examples